 Yet they stay.
 Not because these people love their job but because they believe this is the only job they can get.
 They see this job as the only way to care for their families.
 And they suffer in silence for fear of losing that job.
 The fear also extends to legal repercussions or even deportation.

 The meat-processing industry is widely known to hire undocumented workers who go unprotected by minimum wage laws or fair work standards.
 Also, “Ag-gag laws currently exist in six states, penalizing whistleblowers who investigate the day-to-day activities of industrial farms, including the recording, possession or distribution of photos, video and/or audio at a farm.”

 Brave New Life Project Creates Change in Colorado

-The Brave New Life Project program is designed to assist animal agriculture employees through necessary steps to explore all their options and transition their way out of the industry.
+The Brave New Life Project program assists animal agriculture employees through the necessary steps of exploring all their options.
+The program helps them to transition out of the industry.
 Many of these employees are unaware of the potential options available to them or believe they lack the skills to fill any other job.
 Often, they think that no one else will hire them or fear repercussions for even attempting to find other employment.

 No Legal Protection for Animals or Workers